grompe/BTWTweak/patcher/readme.txt

 - Removed compass-specific render from the item frame for compatibility with BTW 4.AAABBBA and up.
 This makes compass inactive when inside the frame.

+- Changed chests in BTW 4.AAAAAAAAAAHHHH and up to be harvestable again, when using an iron axe or better.

 v0.9o

 - Fixed compatibility with BTW version "4.A9 Pustules Lancing".